Muhammad764/Assignment-10/README.md

 * In Login page apply toast and reset password also
 * make website responsive

-## Available Scripts
+## Bootstrap & React

-In the project directory, you can run:
+In the project use Bootstrap and react

 ### `npm start`